scala/scala-lang/_posts/2026-02-17-state-of-tasty-reader.md

 | 2.13.16 | 3.6 |
 | 2.13.17 | 3.7 |

+Each Scala 2.13 release can consume artifacts from all Scala 3 versions up to and including the one listed in its row.
+For example, Scala 2.13.17 can consume artifacts published with Scala 3.0 through 3.7, but not forward-incompatible 3.8 or later.
 Intermediate Scala 2.13 releases between these milestones follow the most recent support level above.

 ## Recommendations